 CSX announced in July it would increase its 2014 capex budget by an extra $100 million to $2.4 billion to enhance infrastructure and add freight cars.
 Intermodal and agricultural products are also key segments of the railroad’s portfolio.

-The Jacksonville, Fla.-based railroad also plans a new $43 million expansion of its National Gateway rail hub in northwestern Ohio, adding two more widespread cranes and new processing track, which could increase capacity from roughly 650,000 containers annually to over 1 million containers annually.
+The Jacksonville, Fla.-based railroad also plans a new $43 million expansion of its National Gateway rail hub in northwestern Ohio, adding two more widespread cranes and new processing track, which could increase capacity from roughly 650,000 containers annually to over one million containers annually.

-What’s fueling growth?
+What’s fueling intermodal growth?

 There are a number of factors responsible for intermodal growth in the U.S., and one may be somewhat of an anomaly.
 Specifically, the negotiations between West Coast longshore labor and marine terminal operators prompted shippers to expedite imports through major West Coast gateways this year, resulting in an earlier than normal peak season as well as record high intermodal volumes for major freight railroads.